Amaljeevs/MetaTraderPositionSizer/README.md

 # MT5 Position Sizer

-The Position Sizer expert advisor for MT4 and MT5 by antspace.com with help of EarnForex.com development team.
+The Position Sizer expert advisor MT5 by antspace.com forked and modified from EarnForex.com.

 The Position Sizer automatically calculates the number of lots to trade based your risk tolerance, account size and currency, currency pair, commission, and other settings.